chindiiiii/risc0/website/api/zkvm/install.md

 For users who prefer manual installation or those who use systems such as x86-64 macOS, arm64 Linux, follow these steps:

 - Clone the repository with `git clone https://github.com/risc0/risc0.git`.
-- In the root of the repository, install `rzup` with `cargo install --path rzup`.
+- In the repository's root, install `rzup` with `cargo install --path rzup`.
 - Build and install the rust toolchain with `rzup toolchain build rust`.
 This command may require utilities such as `cmake` and the `ninja` build system to be installed.
 - Build and install the `cargo-risczero` by first checking out the branch `release-*` where `*` is `[major release number].[minor release number]` of your desired zkVM version.
 For example, if you would like to install version 1.1.0, run `git checkout origin/release-1.1` and run `cargo install --path risc0/cargo-risczero`.